carpentries/lesson-development-training/episodes/11-exercises.md

 Specific verbs can help you decide what action you want the learners to perform in the exercise.
-E.g. actions such as "explain" and "describe" may be better assessed by discussions and multiple choice questions, while "solve," "construct," "test" and other higher-level cognitive skills may be better assessed by debugging tasks, code-and-run, or use-in-a-different-context exercises.
+E.g. actions such as "explain" and "describe" may be better assessed by discussions and multiple choice questions, while "solve," "construct," "test" and other higher-level cognitive skills may be better assessed by debugging tasks, [code-and-run][code-and-run], or use-in-a-different-context exercises.

 ::: callout